 - Luna was so curious about Nightmare Night that she didn't think to ask Celestia about the details, and thus was totally unprepared for the reception she would receive when crashing the party.

 - Drama Queen: Philomena.
 Rainbow Dash as well, at least according to Applejack.

 - Dude, Where's My Respect?: They saved the world, but that's not good enough to get them tickets to the Gala.
 This turns out to be invoked as someone is trying to prevent them from attending.

 - Elephant in the Living Room: After the "Bridle Gossip" campaign, the GM decides to directly address this by asking the players if they weren't satisfied with how the session turned out.
 Though they have several gripes, AJ points out that perhaps the biggest elephant in the room is how the GM manipulated Pinkie's player.

-- Even Evil Has True Companions: How Dash's player justifies having the Element of Loyalty.
+- Even Evil Has Loved Ones: How Dash's player justifies having the Element of Loyalty.
 Just because she's Chaotic Evil doesn't mean she won't stick by her friends no matter what others (or the GM) say.

 - Celestia in regards to Rarity's rather obvious criminality.
 Maybe.

 - Familiar: Spike is now Twilight's familiar.